-Greg Conko, a Senior Fellow at the Competitive Enterprise Institute, recently posted a response which address the patenting of biotech plant varieties and “urban legends” about suing farmers for patent infringement.
+Greg Conko, a senior fellow at the Competitive Enterprise Institute, posted a response that addresses the patenting of biotech plant varieties and “urban legends” about suing farmers for patent infringement.
 Conko’s response is available here and included below.

 If you have additional questions after reading this response, please ask.